PIM - Putnam Master Intermediate Income Trust

 - What is PIM?

 - PIM is the ticker symbol for Putnam Master Intermediate Income Trust, a listed mutual fund.
-Putnam Master Intermediate Income Trust is a closed ended fixed income mutual fund launched and managed by Putnam Investment Management, LLC.
-The fund is co-managed by Putnam Investments Limited.
+Established in the United States on April 29, 1988, Putnam Master Intermediate Income Trust operates as a closed-end mutual fund dedicated to fixed-income investments.
+The fund is primarily overseen by Putnam Investment Management, LLC, with co-management responsibilities held by Putnam Investments Limited.
 Listed on NYSE.
 PIM is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 - What are PIM's key statistics?